Dog whispering is not what you think it is. It’s much more subtle and much deeper than you can ever imagine.

 - What else did you observe about using your own body language with your dog?

-Dog whispering is simply learning how to read dog body language.
+Dog whispering is simply, connecting with dogs by learning how to read their body language and becoming keenly aware of both of your emotional states.
 Relying simply on your body language should prompt a whole slew of awarenesses you had no idea about yourself in relating to your dog.
-This awareness could raise the bar to the connection you have with your dog because you are now actually whispering/speaking in a language your dog can understand.
+This awareness could raise the bar to the connection you have with your dog because you are now actually speaking in a language your dog can understand.
 It’s not magic, it’s awareness and understanding.

+Often I hear people speaking loudly to their dog, ordering commands at them as if they are deaf.
+Their hearing is far more sensitive than ours, yet many people yell commands to dogs.
 Once you’ve become more aware of who you’re being, try this.
 As you begin to speak to your dog, whisper.
-Literally, whisper the cues/commands, even in sentences rather than single commands along with a hand signals and see how much more attentive your dog will be to you.
+Literally, whisper the cues/commands, even sentences rather than single commands with and without hand signals and see how much more attentive your dog will be to you.
 This takes practice.
 Learning to understand body language, yours and your dogs can be the connection you’ve longed for and will be life changing.

 Let me know how it goes.